What To Do If You Are Arrested

 Know Your Rights

 Not knowing your rights can cause you to make uninformed decisions that may harm you in the future.
 Unfortunately, most citizens don’t know their criminal rights when arrested and frequently jeopardize their own cases.
-Having an experienced trial lawyer can help you understand what your rights are and how to protect them.
+Secure the help of an experienced trial lawyer who can help you understand what your rights are and how to protect them.
 Since 1986, Louisville defense attorney William Butler has been fighting for the rights of the accused.
-If you face a criminal charge, call William M. Butler Jr. at 502-582-2020, to talk to a defense lawyer who is ready to fight for you, or contact him via email to schedule your initial confidential consultation.
+If you face a criminal charge, call William M. Butler Jr. at 502-582-2020, to talk to a defense lawyer who is ready to fight for you, or contact him via email or text to schedule your initial confidential consultation.
 For over 35 years, he has successfully defended thousands of clients and has compiled an impressive record of positive results, he can help you too.
 Please see his Case Results and Testimonials.